Reflections on Agile Fluency Model

 Strengthening teams contribute to their organization in three ways.
 First, they understand how they are part of a larger system.
 They understand how their purpose aligns with other teams’ to achieve a greater strategy.
 They actively work to make that strategy more successful.

 The organization is a key player and has no real concurrency.
-Employees, customers and stakeholders satisfaction is high.
+Employees, customers, and stakeholder satisfaction is high.

 Choose Your Zone